syamfarh/tp/docs/UserGuide.md

 * `calendar`

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**

-<br>You can open calendar window by pressing F3 key
+* You can open calendar window by pressing F3 key
-<br>Arrow key navigate you to different months
+* Arrow key navigate you to different months
-<br>Enter key navigate you back to the current month
+* Enter key navigate you back to the current month
 </div>

 #### Precise expected outputs on success: